Tony Jacklin: PGA Tour

+Jacklin played on the PGA Tour in the first half of 1971, but had less success that previously.
+His only top-10 finish was tied for 7th place in the Greater Greensboro Open.
+He finished the year with winnings of $19,977, leaving him in 102nd place in the money list.
+Jacklin again did well in the Open Championship at Royal Birkdale, finishing solo third, two stroke behind the winner, Lee Trevino.
+On the British circuit he won the Benson & Hedges Festival in August, beating Peter Butler in a playoff.
+Jacklin was again a committee choice for the Ryder Cup team in St. Louis.
+Jacklin played twice with Brian Huggett on the opening day, winning one match and halving the other, as the team took a narrow lead.
+However the United States dominated the second day and won comfortably.
+Jacklin partnered Peter Oosterhuis in the 1971 World Cup in Florida, the England team finishing tied for 6th place.

+In 1972 Jacklin had a much better season on the PGA Tour, compared to 1971.
+He was tied for 6th place in the Bing Crosby National Pro-Am before being tied for 4th in both the Phoenix Open and the Jackie Gleason's Inverrary Classic in successive weeks.
+He then won the Greater Jacksonville Open after a playoff against John Jacobs.
+Jacobs failed to make a par at the first extra hole.
+It was Jacklin's second win in the event.
+He was tied for 7th in the Greater Greensboro Open, the weeks before the Masters.
+He finished the season in 35th place in the money list with $65,976.

-Jacklin suffered a devastating near-miss in The Open Championship of 1972 at Muirfield.
+Jacklin suffered a devastating near-miss in the 1972 Open Championship at Muirfield.
 Tied for the lead with playing partner Lee Trevino playing the 71st hole, Jacklin had a straightforward 15-foot birdie putt on the par-5 hole, while Trevino was not yet on the green after four struggling strokes.
 But Trevino holed a difficult chip shot, and Jacklin took three putts, leaving him one shot behind.
 Trevino parred the final hole to win, but Jacklin bogeyed, finishing third behind Jack Nicklaus.
 Jacklin was just 28 years old at the time, but never seriously contended again in a major championship.
 In 2013, Jacklin said of his experience in the 1972 Open: "I was never the same again after that.
 I didn't ever get my head around it – it definitely knocked the stuffing out of me somehow."